William Congreve, The Way of the World

 - Lady W. resists Mirabell's marriage to her neice, Millamant,

-her daughter, his former mistress, to the notorious rake, Fainall.
+her daughter as his former mistress, before arranging secretly to marry her to the notorious rake, Fainall

-- Mirabell plots to "marry" Lady W. to "Sir
+- Mirabell schemes to arrange a marriage between Lady W. and "Sir

-Rowland" (his servant, Waitwell), which appeals to her vanity and to
+Rowland" (his servant, Waitwell in disguise), which appeals to her vanity and to

 her desire for revenge.
 "Sir Rowland" is rumored to be Mirabel's